hamadismail/3D-CNN-Emotion-Recognition/README.md

 Our 3D CNN model introduces a novel approach by incorporating three distinct feature extraction techniques—MFCC, chroma shift, and mel-spectrogram—stacked along the Z-axis, forming the third dimension.
 This approach resulted in improved accuracy for human emotion recognition from speech.

+## Kaggle Link

+For more details and to access the notebook, visit the [Kaggle notebook](https://www.kaggle.com/code/hamadismail/ravdess-humanemotionrecognition-3d-cnn).

 ## Publication

 **This work was published at:**